 A border fortress

 We know little about the first years of the Löwenburg, 1247 is the first time it is mentioned in historical sources.
-Although these decades are quite well documented, the sources speak of the big Sayn castle Blankenburg above the river Sieg.
-Löwenburg Castle, however, was a border fortress, situated in the outskirts of Sayn territory.
+Although these decades are quite well documented, the sources speak of the big Sayn castle Blankenburg above the river Sieg and their family castle in Bendorf (Rhineland-Palatinate).
+Löwenburg Castle was just a border fortress, situated in the outskirts of Sayn territory.

-The Count and the Countess of Sayn made many religious foundations.
-Most likely, they didn’t often come to Löwenburg, back then it was only a simple tower.
 Count Henry III and Mechthild had no children, and when he died 1247, the county went over to his sister’s family.
 Hard times began for his widow Mechthild.
-In his will, the Count had decreed that he could have, among other possessions, Löwenburg castle for her lifetime, but it seems that her husband’s relatives insisted that she gave it to them almost right away.
+In his will, the Count had decreed that she could have, among other possessions, Löwenburg castle for her lifetime, but it seems that her husband’s relatives insisted that she gave it to them almost right away.
 Already in 1248, ¾ of Castle Löwenburg was transferred to them, Mechthild never moved in, and around 1268/69 she gave up all rights on Löwenburg Castle.
 She died in 1284/85.

 They lived in turbulent times.
 Count Johann I. von Heinsberg had inherited Löwenburg Castle, but he was in conflict with the Count of Wolkenburg, the Knights of the Teutonic Order in the nearby village Ramersdorf and an officer of the Archbishopric of Cologne.
 He was even expelled from Löwenburg Castle.

 Johann I was married twice, and he had sons from both marriages.
 When he died in 1306, his son Heinrich I became Lord of the Löwenburg (1306-1343).
 After the sudden death of Holy Roman Emperor Henry VII in Italy in 1313, another war for the throne broke out that also divided Heinrich and his stepbrother Johann II.
 Again our region was devastated by a war, the farms and houses of the enemy were destroyed and the people were deprived of their livelihood.
-Thinking of all the suffering affects us still. today.
 Reitersdorf castle was destroyed at that time.
 Only in 1325 did Heinrich I and Johann II reconcile.

 Push and shove

-The late Middle Ages in our region were marked by armed conflict.
-The most powerful men were the Counts, from 1380 onwards the Dukes of Berg, and they kept fighting against the Archbishops of Cologne over predominance.
+The late Middle Ages in our region were marked by armed conflicts.
+The most powerful men were the counts, from 1380 onwards the dukes of Berg, and they kept fighting against the Archbishops of Cologne over predominance.
 Again and again our region was raided by both sides.
 Back then, the town of Königswinter was fortified by a city wall, and the Löwenburg castle by an outer bailey.
-Eventually, in 1484, the Löwenburg fell to the Counts of Berg.
+Eventually, in 1484, Löwenburg Castle and the estates around it fell to the counts of Berg.